-- It is shipped as a 5 gallon plant in original pot and soil and has huge clusters of vivid deep blue flowers.
+- It is shipped as a five gallon plant in original pot and soil and has huge clusters of vivid deep blue flowers.

-- Grows 4 to 5 feet tall and up to six feet wide.
+- Grows four to five feet tall and up to six feet wide.

 - Likes high heat and full sun.

 - Frost resistant down to 20o or 22oF.